liuzihe02/6.005/18_Parsers/Parsers.md

 In `Main.java` we see the class `PrintEverything` that implements `IntegerExpressionListener` and basically prints a statement each time we enter and exit a node.

+This `Listener` object allows us to do operations on each node as we traverse the tree, hence we can use this structure to create useful things like the addition calculator in `MakeIntegerExpression` subtype of `Listener`, or do differentiation in `ps3`!

 ```java
 class PrintEverything implements IntegerExpressionListener {